kukua/concava/README.md

 - [ ] Add documentation
 - [ ] Replace `fiware-orion-client` with other library?
 It messes up attribute/metadata `type` values
 - [ ] Change length (`value`) of integer type attributes to bit values (instead of bytes)?
 See `js/convert.js:16`
+- [ ] Add support for GZIP compression?

 ## Notes